-Very simply (as you've most likely guessed from the name) mobile broadband is internet you can take on the move.
-Most commonly, it comes as a hub you can connect your phone, laptop and other gadgets to, however there are a few different options.
+Very simply (as you've most likely guessed from the name) mobile broadband is internet that you can take on the move.
+It most commonly comes as a hub that you can connect your phone, laptop and other gadgets to.
+However, there are a few different options available, including dongles, routers and SIM cards.

-Dongles, routers, SIM cards - all servicing different needs.
-And with PAYG options, contracts and simply big upfront spending plans, there is a lot to consider when investing in any mobile broadband deals.
+With PAYG options, contracts and big upfront spending plans all available, there is a lot to consider when investing in any mobile broadband deal.

-Of course, Mi-Fi isn't for everyone and anyone with a big data mobile phone deal or SIM only deal will likely find mobile broadband redundant with tethering abilities and anyone needing it for their home will find 4G home broadband to be a better option.
+And right now, mobile broadband has never been more useful.
+However, Mi-Fi isn't for everyone and anyone with a big data mobile phone deal or SIM only deal will likely find mobile broadband redundant thanks to tethering abilities and anyone needing it for their home will find 4G home broadband to be a better option.

 What is mobile broadband and how does it work?

-Mobile broadband (commonly known as Mi-Fi) is in essence a portable internet router.
+Mobile broadband is, in essence, a portable internet router.
 It can come in multiple forms - dongles, hubs, SIM cards etc - and simply provides you reliable internet when you're out and about.

-Unlike regular broadband deals or even 4G home broadband plans, the major pro of these routers is the ability to take them on the move.
+Unlike regular broadband deals, fibre broadband deals or even 4G home broadband plans, the major pro of these routers is the ability to take them on the move.
 It doesn't (in most cases) require a plug or any power and most options are small and portable.

-Depending on what kind of option you choose, you can use it tether multiple devices or even get unlimited data on the move.
+Depending on what kind of option you choose, you can use it on multiple devices simultaneously or even get unlimited data on the move.